TheresaLui/SelfHelpContent_v2/articles/microsoft.solutions.applications.common/Solutions-common-PortalUI.md

 ## I'm having a problem with something else in the Azure Portal

-For problems such as using tags, ARM Templates, dashboards loading or refreshing, support tickets, & portal performance, please return to "Basics" at the top of this page and select "Portal" as your Service for your issue. <br>
+For problems such as using tags, ARM Templates, dashboards loading or refreshing, support tickets, & portal performance please return to "Basics" at the top of this page and select "Portal" as your Service for your issue. <br>

 ## I'm having problems deploying something from the Azure Marketplace